 Energizing Equality: Powering a gender-responsive future through energy policies and frameworks

-This webinar will be held on 24 October 2017 at 10:00am EST.
+This webinar was held on 24 October, 2017.

 The International Union for Conservation of Nature Global Gender Office (IUCN GGO), in collaboration with ENERGIA and with support from USAID, launched an Environment and Gender Information (EGI) platform analysis exploring if and how gender considerations are addressed in national energy.
 Energizing Equality: The importance of integrating gender equality principles in national energy policies and frameworks has spurred international attention as its findings showcase the advances made in the energy sector towards addressing gender equality and the upcoming challenges for achieving a fully equitable sector.
-This webinar will cover the main findings of Energizing Equality, present methodologies for mainstreaming gender into the energy sector, and allow panelists to reflect on the progress made so far.
-The webinar will also showcase experiences from Kenya, a country that is among the front-runners and champions for addressing gender considerations in their energy policies and sectoral approaches.
+This webinar covers the main findings of Energizing Equality, present methodologies for mainstreaming gender into the energy sector, and allow panelists to reflect on the progress made so far.
+The webinar also showcases experiences from Kenya, a country that is among the front-runners and champions for addressing gender considerations in their energy policies and sectoral approaches.

 - Paul Mbuthi, Ministry of Energy and Petroleum, Kenya.
 Presentation: “Developing a more equal energy sector – Kenya’s experience mainstreaming gender in sectoral policies and practices.”
-Mr. Mbuthi will guide us through the gender mainstreaming process that the Kenyan Government has followed in the energy sector, reflecting on how the implementation of a gender audit influenced energy policy processes and key stakeholders in the sector.
+Mr. Mbuthi guides us through the gender mainstreaming process that the Kenyan Government has followed in the energy sector, reflecting on how the implementation of a gender audit influenced energy policy processes and key stakeholders in the sector.

 A note on the video recording – Due to technical difficulties, the introduction to the webinar is not included in this recording.